insightsengineering/JointSurvivalModels.jl/paper/paper.md

 # Statement of need

 Over the last decade, there has been a growing interest in joint models for longitudinal and time-to-event outcome data.
 This is the case in clinical research where biomarkers are often measured repeatedly over time, with the expectation that they may provide insights into the likelihood of a long-term clinical outcome such as disease progression or adverse events.
-As a consequence, joint models have been proposed to leverage this data and used for the prediction of individual risks, the evaluation of surrogacy of a biomarker for a clinical outcome, and for making inferences about treatment in various therapeutic areas.
+As a consequence, joint models have been proposed to leverage this data and used for the prediction of individual risks, the evaluation of a biomarker for a clinical outcome, and for making inferences about treatment.

 In oncology, it is well known that the individual risk of death depends on the treatment-induced changes in tumor size over time [@Tardivon2019].
 Because pharmacologic effects are typically transient, nonlinear mixed-effect models are required to capture central tendency and inter-individual variability in tumor size, while parametric models can be used for analysing time to death.
 Joint models have been used in other therapeutic areas such as neurology [@Khnel2021], cardiovascular disease [@KassahunYimer2020], or infection diseases [@Wu2007].